keesiemeijer/php-basics-tutorial/README.md

 ## Variables.

 Let's start with a thing called "variables".
 In computer programming, a variable can hold a value.
 Variables in PHP start with a dollar sign `$` followed by the name of the variable.
-After declaring a variable it can be reused throughout the code.
+After creating a variable it can be reused throughout the code.

 ```php
 <?php $my_variable = 'I want to learn PHP'; ?>
 ```

 As you can see, the `$my_variable` variable has a value of `I want to learn PHP`.
-We assigned this value to the variable with the equals sign `=`
+We assigned (added) this value to the variable with the "equals" sign `=`

 In PHP a "string" is a series of characters inside quotes.
 With this information we can say "The `$my_variable` variable contains a string".
 More about strings later.